Foundation undertones for Skin of Color™

 3. Check in daylight.
 Stand near a window facing outdoors.
 Indoor bulbs hide ashiness that daylight reveals.

 4. Photograph in soft natural light.
-A quick phone photo catches whether a shade grays out or stays rich—useful before you commit on the homepage Amazon link.
+A quick phone photo catches whether a shade grays out or stays rich—useful before you buy online where you cannot swatch in store.

 5. Re-test if you self-tan or change routine.
 SPF habits and exfoliation can shift how foundation reads within a few weeks.